 It’s common to feel uncomfortable, awkward, anxious and vulnerable talking about poop, which may not make it your ideal date scenario.

-When you have IBS, this topic is even more important and will come up often in your dating life.
+When you have Irritable Bowel Syndrome (IBS), this topic is even more important and will come up often in your dating life.
 It doesn’t mean it’s an easy conversation or a conversation you only have once, so here are some tips on how to become comfortable combining intimacy with your bowel movements.

 Yes, that’s right pooping and dating all in one article.
 The reality check we all need.